-To combat this you could try a ‘catch up’ exercise, either holding a kick-board or with your hands together, whereby you hold your hands or the kick-board out in front of you and begin your push and glide and kicking action.
+To combat this, you could try a ‘catch up’ exercise, either holding a kick-board or with your hands together, whereby you hold your hands or the kick-board out in front of you and begin your push and glide and kicking action.

-You then begin to pull with one arm at a time holding the kick-board or joining hands between arm pulls, where one arm is not allowed to pull until the other has caught up, hence the term ‘catch up’.
+You then begin to pull with one arm at a time, holding the kick-board or joining hands between arm pulls, where one arm is not allowed to pull until the other has caught up, hence the term ‘catch up’.

 This will force you to use your arms but keep your head and shoulders still and therefore maintain correct body position and hopefully stay afloat!

 Another possible reason for your legs sinking is your coordination.
-You are kicking quite happily and fairly quickly maybe and then the instant you introduce the arm action, your legs kick slower and at the same pace as your arm pulls.
+You are kicking quite happily and fairly quickly, maybe and then the instant you introduce the arm action, your legs kick slower and at the same pace as your arm pulls.

-The above described catch up exercise will help with this too.
+The above-described catch-up exercise will help with this too.